jsaenzBimcv/BIMCV-MIDAS-PROJECT/Models/Segmentation_Models/Unet2d_Vertebrae/README.md

 In <a href="https://github.com/jsaenzBimcv/BIMCV-MIDAS-PROJECT/blob/main/Models/Segmentation_Models/Unet2d_Vertebrae/Unet2d_Spine.ipynb">Unet2d_Spine.ipynb</a>, the procedure followed for training the networks is detailed.

-The [Table 1](#table1) shows the variations from the U-Net and combination of the configuration parameters that obtained the best results.
+The [Table 1](#table1) shows the U-Net model and combination of the configuration parameters that obtained the best results.

 <div align="center">
 <sub>